neitimod/bash/README.md

 My scripts are not perfect, feel free to show me a better way to write them, make them lighter, faster...
 Everyone will benefit.

-**You need to be superuser to run the scripts bellow and make them executable.
+**You need to be superuser to run some of the scripts bellow and make them executable.
 Follow the procedure :**

     sudo -s
     [enter password]
     chmod +x SCRIPTNAME
     ./SCRIPTNAME

-- Domitien Hosts (tested with Ubuntu)
+**- Domitien Hosts (tested with Ubuntu)**

+(15/10/2022) .deb installer released !

 Worried about privacy and consequences of p0rn spreading over the Internet, my first script uses various hosts files sources from [filterlists](https://filterlists.com/lists/pl-host-file) as well as from git.
 **Quite and aggressive list with 4062100 entries (as of 24 sept.
 22)**